 ⚙️For help getting your store started, use these guides:

 Step 2.
-Install PayPal Commerce Pro
+Install the PayPal Commerce Bridge

 Go to Downloads » Extensions in your WordPress admin.
 Use the search box to find “PayPal Commerce.”

 Click the Install button next to PayPal Commerce Pro Payment Gateway.
-The extension activates automatically once installation finishes.

 Step 3.
-Connect your PayPal Account
+Connect Your PayPal Account

-Click the gear icon on the PayPal Commerce extension you just installed.
-Or navigate to Downloads » Settings » Payments » PayPal.
+Navigate to Downloads » Settings » Payments » PayPal.

 Click Connect with PayPal.
 A PayPal modal window opens, asking you to log in or create an account.